iprog4u/docker-tinycore-picolisp/README.md

 ### 64-Bit PicoLisp in a Tinycore image.

 This is version 16.6 of the PicoLisp programming language in a Tinycore Linux container.
-The latest version of PicoLisp will be maintained in this image.
+I will work to maintain the latest version.
 Based on tatsushid/docker-tinycore:7.1-x86_64.  **Now only 14MB!**

 Simply run:
 ``` code